 Although the land is ‘Designated’ and not a prescribed development that is required to be presented to the Panel, the Project Team would welcome their advice.

 12 - Does the owner of Forestry Place, Yarralumla pay any Lease Variation Charge (LVC), and if so, who receives the payment?

 Yes, if a proposed Crown Lease variation is deemed to increase the land value for the site then an LVC charge is payable to the Commonwealth Department of Finance, as the site is ‘National Land’.
 The charge is based on 75% of the value uplift excluding the value of improvements.

 13 - What are the proposed uses for the site?

 Forestry Place could be many things.
-Because of its size, history and location, the site could host educational, residential, commercial, cultural or community future uses … or a combination thereof.
-Developing a draft master plan is the first stage and will include collaboration with the National Capital Authority and the community to progress and develop this exclusive site.
+Because of its size, history and location, the site could host educational, residential, commercial, cultural or community future uses… or a combination thereof.
+Developing a draft master plan was the first stage and included collaboration with the National Capital Authority and the community to progress and develop this exclusive site.

 14 - What height and density do you propose?

 The topography of the site is undulating, and in places by as much as 15 metres.
-This allows for buildings of between 2-5 stories with the taller buildings sitting snugly into the landscape below the tree line.
-By planning the site to achieve the best urban design outcomes, a density of about 250-300 residential dwellings, aged care and commercial adaptive reuse such as a boutique hotel can be accommodated while still retaining at least 60% of the site as open space.
+This allows for buildings of between 2-5 stories to sit snugly into the landscape below the tree line.
+By planning the site to achieve the best urban design outcomes, a density of about 250-300 residential dwellings, assisted living, aged care and commercial adaptive reuse of the heritage buildings can be accommodated while still retaining at least 60% of the site as open space.

 15 - What is your timeframe?